 - Choose a different cheese blend for the filling; cheddar, jack, pepper jack, or a blend

-- Choose a different enchilada sauce; red (Roja), green (Verde) or Suiza
+- Choose a different enchilada sauce; red (Roja), green (Verde) or Suiza - if you don't have any, try one of these enchilada sauce substitutes.

 - Baked them rolled up or layer the ingredients for the quickest enchilada casserole